-- a.
+- 1. a.
 General.
 Selection procedures may vary depending on the nature, complexity, or other circumstances unique to a specific Contract.
-The chosen selection procedure shall afford all Proposers an equal opportunity to be evaluated and judged according to the same criteria. - b.
+The chosen selection procedure shall afford all Proposers an equal opportunity to be evaluated and judged according to the same criteria. - 2. b.
 Review.
-A review of Proposals, whether by the Commission or outside parties, shall evaluate the responsiveness of the Proposer to the information requested in the Solicitation or RFP; the proposed Work or product in relation to the needs of the Commission; the qualifications of the Proposer to perform the Work; the resulting cost to the Commission; or other factors as set forth in the Solicitation Documents. - c.
+A review of Proposals, whether by the Commission and/or outside parties, shall evaluate the responsiveness of the Proposer to the information requested in the Solicitation or RFP; the proposed Work or product in relation to the needs of the Commission; the qualifications of the Proposer to perform the Work; the resulting cost to the Commission; or other factors as set forth in the Solicitation Documents. - 3. e.
 Clarification and Revisions.
 The Purchasing Manager may seek clarification of a Proposal or Proposals if it is in the Commission's interest to do so.
 Revision of proposals may be permitted after the submission of proposals and before award for the purpose of obtaining best offers or best and final Offers.
-The Commission may issue an Addendum after opening of the proposals that modifies the criteria, rating process and procedure for any tier of competition before the start of the tier to which the addendum applies.
+The Commission may issue an Addendum after opening of the proposals that modifies the criteria, rating process and procedure for any tier of competition before the start of the tier to which the addendum applies. - 4. d.

-- d.
 Rating.
 A structured rating formula may be used at the Commission's discretion where specific criteria exist which can be fairly evaluated and compared to established standards.
 Should such a structured formula be used, the basis for the formula and scoring criteria shall be specified in the Solicitation Documents.
-Award may be based solely on ranking of Proposals; discussion leading to best offers; best and final offers; serial negotiations; competitive simultaneous negotiations or multiple-tiered competition, or any combination of the above. - e.
+Award may be based solely on ranking of Proposals; discussion leading to best offers; best and final offers; serial negotiations; competitive simultaneous negotiations or multiple-tiered competition, or any combination of the above as long as the award basis is established in the Solicitation Documents. - 5. e.
 Interview Panel.
-An interview panel or advisory committee comprised of Commission staff or outside parties as selected by the Commission may be convened to interview finalists selected as a result of a preliminary review and rating. - f.
-Recommendation.
-Following a review, rating, or interview, a written recommendation that contains the ranking of Proposers and a summary of the process undertaken to determine the ranking shall be documented. - g.
+An interview panel or advisory committee comprised of Commission staff and/or outside parties as selected by the Commission may be convened to interview finalists selected as a result of a preliminary review and rating. - 6.
+F. Recommendation.
+Following a review, rating, or interview, a written recommendation that contains the ranking of Proposers and a summary of the process undertaken to determine the ranking shall be documented. - 7. g.
 Award Criteria.
-The Commission shall award the Contract to the most responsible Proposer whose proposal the Commission determines in writing to be the most advantageous based on the evaluation process and evaluation factors as set forth in the Solicitation Document including the outcome of any negotiations authorized by the RFP. - h.
+The Commission shall award the Contract to the most responsible Proposer whose proposal the Commission determines in writing to be the most advantageous based on the evaluation process and evaluation factors as set forth in the Solicitation Document including the outcome of any negotiations authorized by the RFP.

+8. h.
 Negotiations.
 The Commission may negotiate with Proposers based on the requirements as set forth in the Solicitation Documents.
 Upon selection of the most responsible Proposer, a process of negotiation with that Contractor may be initiated to finalize the fee, terms, and conditions of the Contract.
 If an irreconcilable problem arises in the process of negotiation, then the process may be repeated with the next highest recommended Proposer.
+The process may be repeated as many times as necessary or until the solicitation is canceled.

-14. Rejection of Proposals.
+O. 14.
+Rejection of Proposals.

-a.
+- 1. a.
 Individual Proposal.
 The Purchasing Manager at his or her sole discretion may reject a Proposal if it does not comply with all prescribed RFP procedures and requirements.
-Minor informalities or mistakes in Proposals may be corrected by the Proposer at the

-- discretion of the Purchasing Manager without invalidating the Proposal from consideration. - b.
+Minor informalities or mistakes in Proposals may be corrected by the Proposer at the discretion of the Purchasing Manager without invalidating the Proposal from consideration. - 2. b.
 All Proposals.
 The Purchasing Manager at his or her sole discretion may reject all Proposals when it is in the public interest to do so.